willdurand/Hateoas/README.md

 expr(object.getId())
 ```

-We call such a variable a **context value**.
+We call such a variable a **context variable**.

-You can add your own context values to the Expression Language context by adding
+You can add your own context variables to the Expression Language context by
-them to the `ExpressionEvaluator`.
+adding them to the `ExpressionEvaluator`.
 For instance, the
 [BazingaHateoasBundle](https://github.com/willdurand/BazingaHateoasBundle) adds
 the `request` and the `container` to the context: [BazingaHateoasBundle's
 configuration](https://github.com/willdurand/BazingaHateoasBundle/blob/master/Resources/config/serializer.xml#L52-L59).